 (c) Use numerically controlled and computer controlled lathes for low to medium quantity production runs.

 (d) Use single-spindle chuckers for medium to high quantity production runs.

 (e) Use multiple-spindle chuckers for high to very high quantity production runs.

-By using this rule, economic selection of turning-machines for use in production is improved.
+By using this rule, the economic selection of turning machines for use in production is improved.
 This rule economizes manufacturing flow time and tooling costs to achieve the best overall solution.